DevMountain/react-friends-CRA/README.md

 * Green - This component contains the friends list and search fields
 * Yellow - Each individual friend will also be a component

-We'll start in `index.js`, remember to check Webpack in your terminal for errors regularly!
+We'll start in `index.js`, remember to check in your terminal for errors regularly!

 * Start by importing React and ReactDOM, we'll need these to render our application into the DOM.
 * Using ReactDOM's `render` method, render an `<h1>Hello from index.js!</h1>` onto the div with the id of `react-node`
     * Note that it is good practice to wrap this in a `document.addEventListener( "DOMContentLoaded", () => { //...` to ensure the application doesn't try to mount before the HTML document is ready.
-* Import `styles.css` ( no need to save it to a variable ) so that Webpack will handle our styles as well.
+* Import `styles.css` ( no need to save it to a variable ) so that create-react-app will add our styles to our components.

 **Checkpoint:** You should now be able to navigate to http://localhost:8080 and see a header with the text "Hello from index.js!".
 Your code should look something like this: